unhappyfolk/blog/content/en/post/trade.md

 For this life is not worth the breath

 O sweet release for me to come \
-Rid my soul off the foul boredom
+Rid my soul of the foul boredom

 The sight of a grave far away \
 Down next to it I yearn to lay